 No person in political power can save us.
 Even the best candidate will be sinful and flawed, and should not be seen as a “savior.”
 God’s Word specifically tells us, “Do not put your trust in princes, in human beings who cannot save.”
 (Psalm 146:3)

 “Blessed are those whose help is in the God of Jacob, whose hope is in the LORD their God.
 He is the Maker of heaven and earth, the sea, and everything in them—he remains faithful forever.”
 (Psalm 146:5-6)

 No prince or president can save us from the wrath to come, only Jesus can do that.

 5. Jesus is our ONLY hope.

 I don’t care who you voted for.
 One day, you will sit before the judgement seat of God.
-And in that day, only one person can stand at your defense.
+And on that day, only one person can stand at your defense.
 Only one person can cleanse you of every sin.
 Only one person can cover your nakedness and shame, and clothe you with His righteousness.
-Only one person can stand before God the Father in your defense, and and shout at the top of His lungs, “She is covered by my blood!”
-“She is mine!”
+Only one person can stand before God the Father in your defense, and and shout at the top of His lungs, “She is mine!”, “She is covered by my blood!”